-- 5.b.
+- 5. b.
+The operation of welding fume control equipment is affected by various factors including proper use and positioning of the equipment, maintenance of the equipment and the specific welding procedure and application involved.
+Worker exposure level should be checked upon installation and periodically thereafter to be certain it is within applicable OSHA PEL and ACGIH TLV limits. - 5.c.
 Do not weld in locations near chlorinated hydrocarbon vapors coming from degreasing, cleaning or spraying operations.
-The heat and rays of the arc can react with solvent vapors to form phosgene, a highly toxic gas, and other irritating prod- - 5.c.
+The heat and rays of the arc can react with solvent vapors to form phosgene, a highly toxic gas, and other irritating products. - 5.d.
 Shielding gases used for arc welding can displace air and cause injury or death.
-Always use enough ventilation, especially in confined areas, to insure breathing air is safe. - 5.d.
-Read and understand the manufacturer's instructions for this equipment and the consumables to be used, including the material safety data sheet (MSDS) and follow your employer's safety practices.
-MSDS forms are available from your welding distributor or from the manufacturer. - 5.e.
+Always use enough ventilation, especially in confined areas, to insure breathing air is safe. - 5.e.
+Read and understand the manufacturers instructions for this equipment and the consumables to be used, including the material safety data sheet (MSDS) and follow your employers safety practices.
+MSDS forms are available from your welding distributor or from the manufacturer. - 5.f.
 Also see item 1.b.